The Development of Explosions in Axisymmetric Ab Initio Core-Collapse Supernova Simulations of 12-25 $M_\odot$ Stars: Discussion

 In this section we compare the results of CCSNe simulations from different groups.
 At this stage these comparisons are between simulations with multiple significant differences in the included physics (e.g., Newtonian versus general relativistic gravity, single-flavor versus three-flavor neutrino transport, etc.), numerical methods, or computational approach (e.g., ray-by-ray versus multidimensional neutrino transport).
 It is hoped that the compendium of results from different groups, present and future, will ultimately point us to the essential ingredients, physical and numerical, needed to accurately model core collapse supernovae.
 Once a convergence of results from different groups is achieved, it should be clear whether or not the neutrino reheating mechanism is a viable explosion mechanism, at least from a theoretical standpoint.
 The ultimate test will be to compare the outcomes of CCSN models to the observables of the next galactic CCSN.

 The most similar simulations to ours are those using the \vertex\ codes, both of which include a complete set of neutrino opacities and velocity-dependent transport with energy-group coupling in the ray-by-ray approximation.
+A significant difference between \chimera\ and the \vertex\ codes is that \chimera\ uses ray-by-ray MGFLD the while the Garching codes uses ray-by-ray two-moment plus variable Eddington factor, which is formally better.
+Another difference is our use of the revised Cooperstein EoS in the region between the neutrinosphere and the shock.
 The \prometheusvertex\ code \citep{RaJa02,MaDiJa06}, with Newtonian hydrodynamics and the same psuedo-Newtonian (spherical GR corrections to Newtonian) gravity treatment implemented in \chimera, was used by \citet{BuRaJa06, BuJaRa06} and \citet{MaJa09} to evolve, in axisymmetry, the 15~\msun\ progenitor s15s7b2 of \citet{WoWe95}. \citet{MuJaMa12} also evolved s15s7b2 using the \coconutvertex\ code \citep{MuJaDi10}, which employes the conformal flatness GR approximation rather than a pseudo-Newtonian approximation to the hydrodynamics, gravity, and ray-by-ray transport.
 These simulations found that explosions of s15s7b2 were marginal in that some simulations led to explosions, while others with slightly different input physics or numerics did not.

 The simulations of this progenitor reported by \citet{BuRaJa06,BuJaRa06} were of rather low resolution (32 or 64 angular zones) and did not incorporate a full 180-degree grid in latitude, which excludes the development of the low order ($\ell = 1, 2$) convective and SASI modes, and did not lead to explosions. \citet{MaJa09} employed a full 180-degree grid and finer angular resolution (128 and 192 angular zones).
 Their simulations produced an explosion rather late ($\sim$570~ms after bounce) for their rotating case, but did not explode by 670~ms after bounce when restarted at 420~ms after bounce with finer radial zoning.
 The two non-rotating models evolved by \citet{MaJa09} with different \eos s did not explode before termination at $\sim$400~ms. On the other hand, a vigorous explosion was obtained by $\sim$400~ms after bounce for this progenitor by \citet{MuJaMa12} with \coconutvertex.
 A diagnostic energy of 0.13~B was achieved by 770~ms after bounce increasing at 0.7~\Bethes.
 They attributed the more robust explosion of s15s7b2 to a more realistic GR model, which gave rise to more luminous neutrino emission with larger RMS energies and more vigorous SASI activity.